 2016 has become the year of Hamilton.
 After debuting in early 2015 off-Broadway and transferring to Broadway in August 2015, this year the hit musical won 11 Tony Awards, a Pulitzer Prize, a Grammy Award, and received an invitation to the White House to perform for President Obama.
 While it continues to dazzle audiences on Broadway, shows are being mounted in Chicago, London, and a US National Touring Production, which opens in San Francisco.
 We hope these extra productions will bring the ticket price down from the over $1,000 it has been fetching.
 In the meantime, though, here are some costume guides to help you bring the musical to your hometown for Halloween.
-Creating the costumes will require a bit of ingenuity.
-Our guide draws from a number of other seemingly unrelated offerrings, combining Halloween costumes you’ll never think could go together.
+Creating Hamilton Halloween costumes will require a bit of ingenuity.
+Our guide draws from a number of other seemingly unrelated offerings, combining Halloween costumes you’ll never think could go together.
 The end result will be something truly unique.
-Now do Lin-Manuel Miranda proud and start crafting.
+Now do Lin-Manuel Miranda proud and start crafting your Hamilton cosplay!
 There are a million costumes we haven't made, but just you wait...

 Aaron Burr Halloween Costume

+If you are looking to DIY your own Broadway Halloween costumes, Hamilton is a great place to start!
 The narrator and antagonist of our story, Aaron Burr, is the one who shot and killed our title character Alexander Hamilton (spoiler alert for those of you who slept through US History in school).
 The play takes place over three decades and Aaron Burr is in most scenes, changing costumes throughout.
 His most memorable scene and the basis for this costume guide comes mid-way through Act II in the show-stopping “Room Where it Happens.”
 For a truly authentic costume, you'll need to get a bald cap to mirror Leslie Odom Jr's glorious bald head.

-Don't forget to practice your best jazz hands for the when Odom Jr's Aaron Burr goes off the reservation at the end of "The Room Where It Happens."
+Don't forget to practice your best jazz hands for when Odom Jr's Aaron Burr goes off the reservation at the end of "The Room Where It Happens."
 Tick-BOOM!

 King George III Halloween Costume